hyperspy/hyperspy/doc/user_guide/model/fitting_model.rst

 Visualizing the model
 ^^^^^^^^^^^^^^^^^^^^^

-To visualise the result use the :py:meth:`~.model.BaseModel.plot` method:
+To visualise the result use the :py:meth:`~.models.Model1D.plot` method:

 .. code-block:: python